Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Experimental Results

 We perform hardware experiments with additional objects to evaluate the generalization of the proposed planning method.
-All the objects used in the hardware experiments are shown in \fig{fig:hardware_objects}.
-A video describing the hardware experiments with all the object can be found at this link \url{https://www.youtube.com/watch?v=ojlZDaGytSY}. \fig{fig:hardwareresults} shows the snapshots of hardware experiments for the 4 objects detailed in \tab{parameter_table}.
+All the objects used in the hardware experiments are shown in \fig{fig:hardware_objects}. \fig{fig:hardwareresults} shows the snapshots of hardware experiments for the 4 objects detailed in \tab{parameter_table}.
 We observe that our bilevel optimization can successfully pivot all the objects during hardware experiments (see \fig{fig:hardwareresults} and the videos).
 This shows that we can use the proposed method with objects with different size and shape.